sodadata/docs/soda-core/configure.md

   table_prefix: "public"
 ```

-If you have configured the `table_prefix` property, a check for `row_count` yields scan output that reveals the table prefix information: `FROM public.dim_account`.
+If you have configured the `table_prefix` property, a check for `row_count` yields scan output that reveals the table prefix information: `FROM public.CUSTOMERS`.

 Checks YAML file:
 ```yaml